New Double Stone Steel PVD colored stainless steel fabrication unit in Wimbledon, London

 What is Double Stone Steel PVD used for?

 - Architectural cladding for interiors and exteriors, decorative panels laser cut

 - Structural components

-With the use of V-cutting and folding, Double Stone Steel PVD coloured stainless steel sheet can be fabricated to appear as solid material.
+With the use of V-cutting and folding, Double Stone Steel PVD colored stainless steel sheet can be fabricated to appear as solid material.

-DB 1650 Monobloc mixer tap in Double Stone Steel PVD coloured stainless steel in Copper brushed finish.
+DB 1650 Monobloc mixer tap in Double Stone Steel PVD colored stainless steel in Copper brushed finish.